wickedsensation/FTB_all/readme.txt

+will launch all feed the beast mod packs will use all system memory

 when launching /launch.sh lead with nohup to not have it close
         exp: /launch.sh nohup
 when launching /launch.sh lead with server (VERSION=*** BUILD=****)